KnightDev/KnightBotPublic/README.md

 **Music**

 KnightBot may be primarily for Security and Moderation, but its Music functionality is by no means bare.
-KnightBot allows for extremely high-quality music playback from both YouTube and SoundCloud...
+KnightBot allows for extremely high-quality music playback from both YouTube and SoundCloud as well as per-server playlists, vote skipping, all of that good stuff.
+Few commands to know about:

+- play (you can either type a song name and artist or include a YouTube or SoundCloud link)
+- pause
+- resume
+- skip
+- song (to check current song)
+- queue (to check what's up next)

+And a few more.